Economic policy of the Clinton administration: Tax reform

 In proposing a plan to cut the deficit, Clinton submitted a budget and corresponding tax legislation (the final, signed version was known as the Omnibus Budget Reconciliation Act of 1993) that would cut the deficit by $500 billion over five years by reducing $255 billion of spending and raising taxes on the wealthiest 1.2% of Americans.
 It also imposed a new energy tax on all Americans and subjected about a quarter of those receiving Social Security payments to higher taxes on their benefits.

-Republican Congressional leaders launched an aggressive opposition against the bill, claiming that the tax increase would only make matters worse.
-Republicans were united in this opposition, and every Republican in both houses of Congress voted against the proposal.
+Republican Congressional leaders launched an aggressive opposition against the bill by claiming that the tax increase would only make matters worse.
+Republicans were united in their opposition, and every Republican in both houses of Congress voted against the proposal.
 In fact, it took Vice President Gore's tie-breaking vote in the Senate to pass the bill.
 After extensive lobbying by the Clinton Administration, the House narrowly voted in favor of the bill by a vote of 218 to 216.
 The budget package expanded the earned income tax credit (EITC) as relief to low-income families.
 It reduced the amount they paid in federal income and Federal Insurance Contributions Act tax (FICA), providing $21 billion in savings for 15 million low-income families.

 Clinton signed the Omnibus Budget Reconciliation Act of 1993 into law on August 10, 1993.
 The law created a 36 percent to 39.6 percent income tax for high-income individuals in the top 1.2% of wage earners.
 Businesses were given an income tax rate of 35%.
 The cap was repealed on Medicare.
 Gas taxes were raised 4.3 cents per gallon.
 The taxable portion of Social Security benefits were also increased.

 Clinton signed the Small Business Job Protection Act of 1996, which reduced taxes for many small businesses.
 Furthermore, he signed legislation that increased the tax deduction for self-employed business owners from 30% to 80% by 1997.
 The Taxpayer Relief Act reduced some federal taxes.
 The 28% rate for capital gains was lowered to 20%.
 The 15% rate was lowered to 10%.
 In 1980, a tax credit was put into place based on the number of individuals under the age of 17 in a household.
 In 1998, it was $400 per child and in 1999, it was raised to $500.
-This Act removed from taxation profits on the sale of a house of up to $500,000 for individuals who are married, and $250,000 for single individuals.
+The Act removed from taxation profits on the sale of a house of up to $500,000 for individuals who are married and $250,000 for single individuals.
 Educational savings and retirement funds were given tax relief.
 Some of the expiring tax provisions were extended for selected businesses.
 Since 1998, an exemption could be taken out for those family farms and small businesses that qualified for it.
 In 1999, the correction of inflation on the $10,000 annual gift tax exclusion was accomplished.
 By the year 2006, the $600,000 estate tax exemption had risen to $1 million.